OxfordRSE/python-packaging-course/site/content/part2_reusing_a_package/where-does-python-look-for-packages.md

 The above contain the modules and packages in the _standard library_, _i.e_ the packages and modules that come "pre-installed" with Python.
-Finally, the python interpreter looks inside the directory `python-workshop/lib/python3.8/site-packages/`.
+Finally, the python interpreter looks inside the directory `/home/thibault/python-workshop-venv/lib/python3.8/site-packages/`.

+> The output of `sys.path` is probaby different on your machine.
+It depends on many factors,
+> like your operating system, your version of Python, the location of your current active Python
+> environment.

 For Python to find out package `tstools` it must be located in one of the directories listed in the `sys.path` list.
 If it is the case, the package is said to be _installed_.